jishaps/Snowflake-pro/README.md

 What is the difference between a primary role and a secondary role? primary role in Snowflake indeed determines the ownership of objects created during a session, defining who has control over those objects, while a secondary role only provides additional privileges without ownership implications
 What is the name of the schema-level object that determines whether a given row in a table or view can be viewed from certain types of statements?
 Row Access Policy
 What is the name of the feature that uses masking policies to selectively mask plain-text data in table and view columns at query time? dynamic data masking
+What is the name of the service that powers MFA in Snowflake?
+Duo What is the name of the parameter that enables MFA token caching for an account?ALLOW_CLIENT_MFA_CACHING What is the role of Snowflake in a federated environment?SP Which of the following vendors provide native Snowflake support for federated authentication and SSO?Okta and AD FS What is the name of the shared database that provides historical usage data for all accounts in an organization?SNOWFLAKE What is the purpose of the CURRENT_REGION context function?To retrieve the region in which your account is located What type of IP addresses does Snowflake support for network policies?IPv4 How can you activate a network policy for an individual user in Snowflake?By setting the NETWORK_POLICY parameter for the user using ALTER USER
+What is the benefit of rekeying data periodically?It ensures that data is encrypted with the latest security technology What is the name of the schema that Snowflake automatically creates in every database in an account?INFORMATION_SCHEMA What error is returned if the filters specified in an Information Schema query are not sufficiently selective?Information schema query returned too much data.
+Please repeat query with more selective predicates
+What is the difference between the ACCOUNT_USAGE and READER_ACCOUNT_USAGE views?ACCOUNT_USAGE views provide detailed metadata and usage metrics specific to your account, while the READER_ACCOUNT_USAGE views offer similar but limited information focused on all associated reader accounts.
+What is the retention period of the ACCOUNT_USAGE views that display historical usage metrics?1 year What is the name of the view that provides user access history in Snowflake?ACCESS_HISTORY What is the name of the column that records the DDL operations on database objects in the ACCESS_HISTORY view?OBJECT_MODIFIED_BY_DDL